team-avs/SystemIntegration/README.md

 ### Other remarks

-The jerk-minimizing formula was not used, because the controller in DBW smooth the speed values, so the jerk does not approach the critical level.
+The jerk-minimizing formula was not used, because the controller in DBW smoothes the speed values, so the jerk does not approach the critical level.

 ## DBW